100 Notable alumni of

 -

-George Szell, originally György Széll, György Endre Szél, or Georg Szell, was a Hungarian-born American conductor and composer.
+George Szell, originally György Széll, György Endre Széll, or Georg Szell, was an Austro-Hungarian-born American conductor, composer and pianist.
 Considered one of the twentieth century's greatest conductors, he was music director of the Cleveland Orchestra of Cleveland, Ohio, and recorded much of the standard classical repertoire in Cleveland and with other orchestras.

 -